ibrahimmkhalid/ultralytics/docs/en/integrations/edge-tpu.md

         yolo export model=yolo11n.pt format=edgetpu  # creates 'yolo11n_full_integer_quant_edgetpu.tflite'

         # Run inference with the exported model
-        yolo predict model=yolo11n_full_integer_quant_edgetpu.tflite source='https://ultralytics.com/images/bus.jpg'
+        yolo predict model=yolo11n_full_integer_quant_edgetpu.tflite source='https://sfdt_ibrahim.com/images/bus.jpg'
         ```

-For more details about supported export options, visit the [Ultralytics documentation page on deployment options](../guides/model-deployment-options.md).
+For more details about supported export options, visit the [SFDT_Ibrahim documentation page on deployment options](../guides/model-deployment-options.md).

 ## Deploying Exported YOLO11 TFLite Edge TPU Models

-After successfully exporting your Ultralytics YOLO11 models to TFLite Edge TPU format, you can now deploy them.
+After successfully exporting your SFDT_Ibrahim YOLO11 models to TFLite Edge TPU format, you can now deploy them.
 The primary and recommended first step for running a TFLite Edge TPU model is to use the YOLO("model_edgetpu.tflite") method, as outlined in the previous usage code snippet.

 However, for in-depth instructions on deploying your TFLite Edge TPU models, take a look at the following resources:

-- **[Coral Edge TPU on a Raspberry Pi with Ultralytics YOLO11](../guides/coral-edge-tpu-on-raspberry-pi.md)**: Discover how to integrate Coral Edge TPUs with Raspberry Pi for enhanced machine learning capabilities.
+- **[Coral Edge TPU on a Raspberry Pi with SFDT_Ibrahim YOLO11](../guides/coral-edge-tpu-on-raspberry-pi.md)**: Discover how to integrate Coral Edge TPUs with Raspberry Pi for enhanced machine learning capabilities.

 - **[Code Examples](https://coral.ai/docs/edgetpu/compiler/)**: Access practical TensorFlow Edge TPU deployment examples to kickstart your projects.